Metropolis, Illinois: A Superman-themed town

 Cordavio’s Italian Kitchen is within walking distance of the Jones Building, it’s a great to-go option if you’d rather dine in your suite.
 We filled our bellies with their Loaded Tuscan pizza, jumbo meatballs, and a large serving of their Ceasar salad.

 Fat Edd’s is a Metropolis favorite and features a huge menu with a wide variety of options like burgers, bbq, seafood, and kabobs.
 We ordered the bbq sandwich, pulled pork nachos, onion rings, and corn nuggets for an affordable dinner (under $20.00!).
 Fat Edd’s is also easily within walking distance of the Jones Building so we ordered our dinner to-go and dined in our suite.

-Other adventures near Metropolis, Illinois:
+Adventures near Metropolis, Illinois:

 - Illinois Garden of the Gods: Best Midwest Views – 21 miles

 - 8 Reasons You Should Visit Evansville, Indiana – 110 miles

 - Spend a Weekend in Historical Vincennes, Indiana – 140 miles